mikessh/migec/README.md

 Standard usage:

->$java -cp migec-v1.0.2.jar FilterCdrBlastResults -s ./cdr3blast/S1_asm.cdr3blast.txt ./cdr3blast/S1_raw.cdr3blast.txt ./final/S1.cdr3blast.txt
+>$java -cp migec.jar FilterCdrBlastResults -s ./cdr3blast/S1_asm.cdr3blast.txt ./cdr3blast/S1_raw.cdr3blast.txt ./final/S1.cdr3blast.txt

 The ```-s``` option tells to include CDR3s represented by single MIGs.
 Those are filtered by default as for deep profiling (with our protocol) they could be associated with reverse transcription errors and experimental artifacts.